Header Image 1

 30%

-NB: In addition to classroom teaching we are delighted to offer students the opportunity to participate on a 3 day residential course to FSC Juniper Hall near Guildford.
+Students opting for Geography at GCSE are expected to participate on a 3 day residential course in Year 11 to cover the P3 Fieldwork Requirement.
 This visit will cost approximately £350.00 for travel and full board.
 Students will complete work on the Methodological Approach and Conceptual Frameworks set out by the Examination Board (Eduqas).
-We hope that as many students as possible will join us in this and will provide alternative self supported fieldwork tasks (homework) for students not attending.
+We hope that as many students as possible will join us in this and we will provide alternative self supported fieldwork tasks (homework) for students not attending.
 This opportunity will provide students with the fieldwork they require (a compulsory element) for their Paper 3 examination.

 A Level